 PPI guide for the public

-A quick guide to getting involved in health research for members of the public
+Getting involved in health research -a quick guide for members of the public

 Patient and Public Involvement in health research